DanHartman/playbook_playground/README.md

 * deploy the app

 `bin/local_dev down` will
-* terminate the running container
+* terminate the running container(s)

 ### Advanced
-`bin/local_dev shell` will drop you in to a shell in the local environment for file system exploration and/or debugging
+`bin/ssh -i /absolute/path/to/privateKey user@host` will drop you in to a shell in the local environment for file system exploration and/or debugging